By Shephard Dube|

 With Bridgement, you can get a cash advance on one or all of your invoices, while staying in control of your debtor’s book and your client relationships.

-- Once approved, take just what you need.
-The process is extremely quick – your Bridgement finance facility will be approved within 24 hours.
-You could get a facility of between R10,000 and R1,000,000.
-Once approved, you get to choose which invoices you’d like to receive an advance on – choose one or many.
-Simply request your invoice advances from your Bridgement dashboard, and the funds will be sent your way immediately.
+You could get a facility of between R10,000 and R5,000,000 within 24 hours.
+Once approved, simply request your invoice advances from your Bridgement dashboard, and the funds will be sent your way immediately.

 It is a known fact that every business needs Working Capital.
 Without sufficient cashflow, a business cannot function.
 Some of the most common needs for working capital are: wages and salaries, 13th cheques or year-end bonuses, inventory or stock, raw materials, or rent and other operational expenses.
 Solving cash flow challenges and managing the amount…